Final Project

 References

-Your list of cited references.
-Your document does this automatically when your citations are in the .bib file and you’ve cited them appropriately.
+file and you’ve cited them appropriately.
 Using a citation manager like those listed on the resources page is highly encouraged as it will help you (a) keep your citations organized and accurate, and (b) give you a BibTeX entry automatically.

 Slide Deck

-Your slide deck should be created with Quarto in revealjs format.
-You have a template for this in your Final Posit Cloud project.
+if you decide to use it in your Final Posit Cloud project.
 This presentation should be submitted to the Final Project D2L dropbox along side your research paper and slide deck.

 Where to start?